NucleoidMC/nucleoid-docs/docs/plasmid/getting-started.md

 Most things here you can ignore: you only really need to worry about what's in the `instance.group(...)` call, and the generic on the Codec.
 To look at each relevant part more specifically:

- - `Codec<ExampleGameConfig>`
+ - `MapCodec<ExampleGameConfig>`
-     - The type of class that is being deserialized into is passed as a generic parameter to the `Codec`.
+     - The type of class that is being deserialized into is passed as a generic parameter to the `MapCodec`.

  - `Codec.STRING.fieldOf(...).forGetter(...)`
      - This adds a field with a given name and type that will be read from the JSON.